Christian1Ramirez/milestone3/README.md

 # Usage and Features: The Multifaceted TourHub Experience

-Welcome to TourHub, more than just a calculator—it's your ultimate sales enablement platform.
+More than just a glorified calculator—it's your ultimate sales enablement platform.
 Designed specifically for my wife to present her compelling premium and gift offerings to potential guests, TourHub streamlines the entire guest onboarding process.

 ## Tours Page: Your Control Center